GreptimeTeam/demo-scene/grafana-alloy/README.md

-# Grafana Alloy with GreptimeDB
+# OpenTelemetry and Grafana Alloy with GreptimeDB

-This docker-compose file demos how to ingest data from Grafana Alloy to GreptimeDB.
+This docker-compose file demos how to ingest data from Grafana Alloy to GreptimeDB, as well as using GreptimeDB as an OpenTelemetry data collector.

-It uses [Grafana Alloy](https://grafana.com/docs/alloy) as a Prometheus data source (combination of Prometheus Node Exporter and Prometheus Agent), and use remote write protocol to ingest data into GreptimeDB.
+It uses [Grafana Alloy](https://grafana.com/docs/alloy) as a Prometheus data source (combination of Prometheus Node Exporter and Prometheus Agent), and ingest data into GreptimeDB using following protocols:

+- Prometheus Remote Write
+- OpenTelemetry OTLP

+In the real world, you will use Grafana Alloy as a Prometheus agent or an OpenTelemetry data collector, with both sinks connected to GreptimeDB.

 ## How to run this demo

 Ensure you have `git`, `docker`, `docker-compose` and `mysql` client installed.
-To run this demo:
+Docker Compose version 2.24 or higher is required.
+To run this
+demo:

 ```shell
 git clone https://github.com/GreptimeTeam/demo-scene.git